nuagenetworks/monolithe/generator/src/doc/general_concepts.rst

 `Bambou` is composed of the following classes:

-.. class:: NURESTConnection
+* :class:`bambou.NURESTConnection`

     A low level class that is used each time there's a need to communicate with the VSD server.

-.. class:: NURESTModelController
+* :class:`bambou.NURESTModelController`

     Singleton that controls all defined model objects.

-.. class:: NURESTUser
+* :class:`bambou.NURESTBasicUser`

     Represents the user used for authentication and fetching root objects.

-.. class:: NURESTLoginController
+* :class:`bambou.NURESTLoginController`

     Represents a ReST communication session, using a `NURESTUser` for authentication.

-.. class:: NURESTObject
+* :class:`bambou.NURESTObject`

     Parent class of all ReST entities.
 All VSDK objects are inheriting from this class.

-.. class:: NURESTFetcher
+* :class:`bambou.NURESTFetcher`

     Class used to get children of a `NURESTObject`.

-.. class:: NURESTPushCenter
+* :class:`bambou.NURESTPushCenter`

     Class that deals with intercepting and rerouting VSD ReST Push Notifications.

-.. note:: The most important classes you need to know are :py:class:`NURESTObject`, :py:class:`NURESTFetcher` and :py:class:`NURESTPushCenter`.
+.. note:: The most important classes you need to know are :class:`bambou.NURESTObject`, :class:`bambou.NURESTFetcher` and :class:`bambou.NURESTPushCenter`.

 NURESTObject
 ------------

-:py:class:`NURESTObject` is the parent class of all VSDK entities.
+:class:`bambou.NURESTObject` is the parent class of all VSDK entities.

 ReST Names
 ++++++++++

-All :py:class:`NURESTObject` subclasses **must** implement a given method that will return the actual ReST name of the objects.
+All :class:`bambou.NURESTObject` subclasses **must** implement a given method that will return the actual ReST name of the objects.
 For instance, the ReST name of  a VSD enterprise is `enterprise` while it is `egressacltemplate` for Egress Security Policies.
 This name is used to forges API and also can be used as an unique key for identifying random VSDK objects.

 .. note:: ReST names are auto generated.
 You never need to manually define them.